TadiT7/treble_experimentations_wiki/Infinix-Zero-8.md

 Tested By: @kusti420
 - Infinix Zero 8 X687
-- Tested on July 2021
+- Last tested march 2022
 - Template created by @zguithues and @hackintosh5